trevpry/practice-support/README.md

 - **Person Linking**: Optional linking of users to existing Person records
 - **Personalized Dashboards**: When a user is linked to a person, see only relevant tasks, clients, and matters
 - **Current User System**: First user in database acts as current user (placeholder for authentication)
-- **Smart Filtering**: Dashboard shows clients where user is attorney/paralegal, matters where user is assigned, and user's tasks
+- **Smart Filtering**: Dashboard shows clients where user is attorney/paralegal/project manager, matters where user is assigned, and user's tasks
 - **User-Specific Views**: All sections show "My [Items]" vs "Total [Items]" based on user context
 - **Auto-Generated Usernames**: Usernames are automatically created from email (before @) or first/last name